suhanw/chatbot/README.md

 # Local development

-1. Make sure you have Docker installed and running.
+1. Make sure you have Docker installed and running

 2. Build and start Docker containers: